Asphalt driveway paving cost

 A driveway made with grass pavers can run from $3,000 to $9,000, or $10 to $15 per square foot.
 But keep in mind that the interesting effect comes with some maintenance: You’ll have to water and trim them once a week in the summer, as you do with your lawn.

-Should you install a new driveway or repair your old one?
+Install a new driveway vs. repair an old one

 Removing an existing driveway will add to the expense of a project.
 Generally, it costs about $1 to $2 per square foot to take out the old one.